Fiserv/enrichment-as-a-service/docs/getting-started.md

 ### Request Body

-The request body of an API changes based on the type of transaction being processed.
-Request body contains the detailed information that is required to perform a particular transaction.

-**Request Payload**

-The following example shows the sample request payload for **Transaction Enrichment** API request.
+The following example shows the sample payload for **Transaction Enrichment** API request.

 ```
 {